cliffByte/connect-kisan-privary-policy/index.md

 By using the App and/ or by providing information, User(s) consent to the collection and use of the information that is disclosed on the App or the information created while using the App.in accordance with this privacy policy, including but not limited to consent for sharing information as per this privacy policy.

 If Company decides to change its privacy policy, the changes or the revised Privacy Policy will be posted on this page so that User(s) are always aware of what information Company collect, how it is used, and under what circumstances Company discloses it.
-8. Grievance Officer
-In accordance with Information Technology Act 2000 and rules made there under, the name and contact details of the Grievance Officer are provided below: app.inforamationcare@gmail.com; Krishi,  Kathmandu